gulpjs/gulp/README.md

 ## Installation

-There are a few ways to install:

-* gulp v4.0.0 - `npm install gulp@next`
-* gulp v4.0.0-alpha.3 - `npm install gulpjs/gulp#v4.0.0-alpha.3`
-* gulp v3.9.1 - `npm install gulp`
+Follow our [Quick Start guide][quick-start].

+## Roadmap

+Find out about all our work-in-progress and outstanding issues at https://github.com/orgs/gulpjs/projects.

 ## Documentation

-For a Getting started guide, API docs, recipes, making a plugin, etc. check out our docs!
+Check out our [Getting Started guide][getting-started-guide] and [API docs][api-docs] on our website!

-- Check out the [documentation for v4.0.0](/docs/README.md)! __Excuse our dust; these docs might be behind while we get everything updated.
+__Excuse our dust; All other docs will be behind until we get everything updated.
 Please open an issue if something isn't working.__
-- Using the older v3.9.1?
-Check out the [documentation at the v3.9.1 tag](https://github.com/gulpjs/gulp/tree/v3.9.1/docs)!

 ## Sample `gulpfile.js`